ADHD services for children and young people

 Information for healthcare professionals

 Tees Esk and Wear Valleys NHS Foundation Trust (TEWV) provides services for children aged from six years up to their 18th birthday, for an ADHD diagnostic assessment and follow up medication reviews, for those children already diagnosed with ADHD.
-There's more information about ADHD pathways on the TEWV website.
+See TEWV link for more information about the ADHD pathway.

 When referring new children and young people for ADHD to TEWV, practices are advised they can use the same referral route as the CAMHS referrals - through the Single Point of Access (SPA).
 Please email the same Referral Form used for CAMHs referrals to: TEWV.NorthYorkshireCamhsreferrals@nhs.net